Aliases for GPX4 Gene

 GeneCards Summary for GPX4 Gene

 GPX4 (Glutathione Peroxidase 4) is a Protein Coding gene.
-Diseases associated with GPX4 include spondylometaphyseal dysplasia sedaghatian type and keshan disease.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include glutathione peroxidase activity and phospholipid-hydroperoxide glutathione peroxidase activity.
-An important paralog of this gene is GPX5.
+Diseases associated with GPX4 include Spondylometaphyseal Dysplasia, Sedaghatian Type and Male Infertility.
+Among its related pathways are Glutathione metabolism and Arachidonic acid metabolism.
+Gene Ontology (GO) annotations related to this gene include glutathione peroxidase activity and glutathione binding.
+An important paralog of this gene is GPX7.